liatrio/o11y-demo/README.md

   - Decision was made to just use amd64 arch in the compose file for now
 - [ ] add health check endpoint back in and update documentation
 - [ ] dashboard template variables
 - [ ] expand dashboard to include some more advanced expression to show off what you can do with granular data
-- [ ] fix panic in collector